iambpn/auths/backend/Readme.md

   By Default, on first boot-up auths will seed the following

-  - New user with super-admin role
+  - New user with default superAdmin_admin role
-  - New super-admin role
+  - New superAdmin_admin role

-    `default super-admin role` has no permission and can do anything in `auths dashboard` but cannot access the client side resource.
-To access client side resource, Admin needs to manually add required permissions to `default super-admin role`.
+    Default `superAdmin_admin role` has no permission and can do anything inside of `auths dashboard` but cannot access the client side resource.
+To access client side resource, Admin needs to manually add required permissions to default `superAdmin_admin role`.
+Only Users with default super admin role can access and use `auths dashboard`.

+    **_Note: Default super admin is identified by its slug so once you removed default super admin you can re-create it with `superAdmin__default` this slug._**

 ### Deep Dive